scottdillon1/Virtual_SCP_Academy/Workflow/Part 2 - Safety Incident Workflow Design.md

 You have to make sure that reference to the usertask ID has the same ID of your User Task that was just created.

 In my example it is "usertask2" and this matches the id from my user task, so there is nothing to change.
-If it is not the same then change it to the correct id and **save** the change
+If it is not the same, then change it to the correct id and **save** the change

 Once you update the script.
 You are done creating the UI.